bluestone-live/coding-challenge/README.md

 - It helps us to understand what to expect from you as a developer.
 How do you write production code, how you reason about design and how you communicate when trying to understand a problem before you solve it.
 - It helps you get a feel for what it is like to work at BlueStone, as this exercise aims to simulate our day-to-day.

 We believe this technique is not only better, but also is more fun compared to the whiteboard/quiz interviews so common in the industry.
 We appreciate your time and we look forward to hack on this little project together.

 ## Objective

-The goal is to implement a job automation system that is able to execute jobs concurrently and a web client that supports creating jobs, executing jobs and viewing job status in real-time.
+The goal is to implement a job automation system that is able to execute jobs concurrently and a web client that supports creating jobs, executing jobs and viewing job status in real time.

 ## Requirements